DigitalNZ/extraction_point/README.md

 Again, keep in mind that all of the original tables and data are available to work around these limitations.
 The project also welcomes open source contributions or further funding to improve it.

+## Installation

+* set up Docker and docker-compose locally
+* clone this repository and `cd` into its directory

 ## Usage